-Spring marks the unofficial arrival of the new riding season.
-However, there are lucky riders in the southern states who get to ride all year long.
-For the rest of us three-season riders, this time of year is very exciting.
-Winter has meant our motorcycles have been parked for months.
+Spring marks the arrival of the new riding season.
+There are lucky riders in southern states who get to ride all year long, but for the rest of us three-season riders, this time of year is exciting!

 Now our winter dreams of long rides in the sunshine beckon us to the roads.
 Most experienced riders know a motorcycle that has sat idle for months needs a thorough inspection and possibly some service before riding.
 But what about the person at the controls?
 Our riding skills need to be refreshed, too.

 A well-marked and empty parking lot is the best place to practice.
 Check schools and colleges, shopping centers, and large businesses—all likely have suitable paved parking lots for practice.
 However, always ask permission when using private property.

 Remember to watch for surface hazards such as oil spills, concrete curbs, and potholes.
 Be aware of light poles and other structures.

 Of course the ideal location would be a site used to teach motorcycle safety courses, but not everyone has one nearby.